nathandietz/ExportDocAsJPEG/ScriptSettings.md

 # Script Settings
-This details the options for jpeg options window, changing the default export location, and breaksdown the `.aia` Illustrator action.
 *The current values are set to best work for my personal workflow.
 Adjust as needed.*

 ## Table of Contents
 [JPEG Options](#export-settings)